epoupon/lms/README.md

 chown lms:lms /var/lms /var/log/lms.log /var/log/lms.access.log
 ```

-Note: don't forget to give the _lms_ user read access to the music directory you want to scan
+__Note__: don't forget to give the _lms_ user read access to the music directory you want to scan.

 ### Configuration
-_LMS_ uses a configuration file, installed in '/etc/lms.conf'.
-It is recommended to edit this file and change relevant settings (listen address, listen port, working directory, Subsonic API activation, ...)
+_LMS_ uses a configuration file, installed by default in `/etc/lms.conf`.
+It is recommended to edit this file and change relevant settings (listen address, listen port, working directory, Subsonic API activation, ...).

-All other settings are set using the web interface (user management, scan  settings, transcode settings, ...)
+All other settings are set using the web interface (user management, scan  settings, transcode settings, ...).

 ### Reverse proxy settings
 _LMS_ is shipped with an embedded web server, but it is recommended to deploy behind a reverse proxy.
 You have to set the _behind-reverse-proxy_ option to _true_ in the `lms.conf` configuration file.